swat-ds/poemBot/README.md

 This can be done quickly with OpenRefine by creating new columns based on poem with ```value.split("\n").length()``` and ```length(value)```, then adding numeric facets.
 Export the subset of poems data as CSV from OpenRefine.

-Edit the CSV to remove the header and check the character encoding to avoid issues with Python and the printer.
+Edit the CSV with a text editor (not LibreOffice or Excel) to remove the header and check the character encoding to avoid issues with Python and the printer.
+The adafruit thermal printer only supports the [PC 437](https://en.wikipedia.org/wiki/Code_page_437) character set.
+The current UTF-8 encoding will generate strange outputs.
+Convert the encoding to PC437.

 # Set Up